christianThardy/christianThardy.github.io/llms-prompt-mental.md

-# LLMs, Prompt Engineering & Mental Health
+# LLMs: Towards Better Emotion & Mental Health Detection

 6 months ago, ChatGPTs output applied to mental health was very helpful.
 But when testing it with a small group of people, it created information overload with many of its responses, which was paralyzing and caused a lack of action, motivation and pure dismissal from users.
 In certain contexts, it seems like its output heavily leans on the cognitive behavioral therapy side of psychology (information based and goal oriented) and less on the Gestalt or Jungian side (self direction, self reflection, self awareness).

 The majority of participants did not respond well to the deductive and analytical responses and expressed they would appreciate a mix of reasoning and understanding.
 Which makes sense, sometimes the point of seeking help is about remembering and reminding ourselves about the little things we already know.
 Things we give advice about all the time but sometimes forget to do for ourselves.

 I present Emobot.
 Simply, the role of Emobot is to not be purely deductive.

 Users appreciated when Emobot could prioritize asking engaging, thoughtful, context driven questions that could help them express themselves and draw their own conclusions.
 When Emobot queried them back thoughtfully, many reported that its response felt more natural and helped them be more introspective.

 But before we get into the solution, lets look at the data used to help nudge ChatGPT in the right direction